-Starting with Windows VistaHas become quite difficult for users to modify or replace the system files of WindowscommunityAnd that because Microsoft increased security their placing them under control (ownership) of default system user, named TrustedInstaller.
+Starting with Windows VistaHas become quite difficult for users to modify or replace the system files of WindowscommunityAnd that because Microsoft products increased security their placing them under control (ownership) of system user default, named TrustedInstaller.

 For system files can be modified, users Windows Vista, Windows 7 si Windows 8 need to take control of their (take ownership), This can be done either manually by GUI or Command PromptAs well as through a options from Context Menu, Added by a Registry hack or scripts. reg.